 Mountains of the region have an important significance for the cultural and esthetic education of the younger generations and the development of human communities, providing human societies with the basis for cultural growth and recreation.
 Distribution of information and public awareness among local human populations on the questions of nature protection was undertaken during implementation of several projects supported by international organizations such as ISAR, SEN, ISLT and some others.
 Experience of work with local communities has shown that distribution of information and educational materials has an important impact, especially on the younger generation.
-First of all, such measures as distribution of leaflets, booklets, posters and other popular editions in local languages play a significant role.
-Organization of competitions in the schools of rural regions and Days of Parks have shown that local communities react with understanding to the problems of wild animal conservation.
+First of all, such measures as distribution of competitions in the schools of rural regions and Days of Parks have shown that local communities react with understanding to the problems of wild animal conservation.
 So, it is necessary to support the practice of public awareness and popularization of ideas of wildlife protection on a permanent basis.